John Bell Hood: Gettysburg

-It was to Hood that Lee wrote on May 21, 1863, before the Gettysburg Campaign on their growing confidence in the Army of Northern Virginia:
+It was to Hood that Lee wrote on May 21, 1863, before the Gettysburg campaign on their growing confidence in the Army of Northern Virginia:

 At the Battle of Gettysburg, Longstreet's Corps arrived late on the first day, July 1, 1863.
-General Lee planned an assault for the second day, featuring Longstreet's Corps attacking northeast up the Emmitsburg Road into the U.S. left flank.
-Hood was dissatisfied with his assignment in the assault because it would face difficult terrain in the boulder-strewn area known as the Devil's Den.
+Lee planned an assault for the second day, featuring Longstreet's Corps attacking northeast up the Emmitsburg Road into the U.S. left flank.
+Hood was dissatisfied with his assignment in the assault because it would face difficult terrain in the boulder-strewn area known as Devil's Den.
 He requested permission from Longstreet to move around the left flank of the U.S. army, beyond the mountain known as [Big] Round Top, to strike the U.S. soldiers in their rear area.
 Longstreet refused permission, citing Lee's orders, despite repeated protests from Hood.
 Yielding to the inevitable, Hood finally gave in, and his division stepped off around 4 p.m. on July 2.
 Still, various factors caused it to veer to the east, away from its intended direction, where it would eventually meet with U.S. forces at Little Round Top.
 As the attack started, Hood was the victim of an artillery shell exploding overhead, severely damaging his left arm, which incapacitated him (although the arm was not amputated).
 His ranking brigade commander, Brig.
 Gen. Evander M. Law, assumed command of the division.
 Still, confusion about orders and command status dissipated the direction and strength of the Confederate attack, significantly affecting the battle's outcome.

 Hood recuperated in Richmond, Virginia, where he made a social impression on the ladies of the Confederacy.
 In August 1863, famous diarist Mary Boykin Chesnut wrote of Hood:

 As he recuperated, Hood began a campaign to win the heart of the young, prominent South Carolina socialite Sally Buchanan Preston, known as "Buck" to her friends, whom he had first met while traveling through Richmond in March 1863.
 Hood later confessed that the flirtatious southern belle had caused him to "surrender at first sight."
 As he prepared to return to duty in September, Hood proposed marriage to Buck but received only a noncommittal response.